allendekoker/cyber-tools/README.md

 Usage:

-To use the hash function, simply call the hash_string function with the string you want to hash.
+To use the hash function, simply call the "hash_string" function with the string you want to hash.
 The function will return the SHA-256 hash of the input string in hexadecimal format.
 Note that the hash function is a one-way function, meaning that it's not possible to retrieve the original string from the hash.

 This code uses the following module:

-hashlib
+"hashlib"

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Web Scraper: